JS-RML/flexflip/flexflip theory/readme.md

 ### Generate minimum bending energy curves

+Find a curve that minimizes total curvature along the length of the curve.

 In the file `generateBendingCurve.m`:

 * Specify initial guess as a linear combination of basis functions